microsoft/winapp-windows-ai/README.md

 ### 3. Add @microsoft/winappcli as a Dependency

 The `@microsoft/winappcli` package has not been published to npm yet.
-You can install it from GitHub.

 To install, [download the latest release](https://github.com/microsoft/WinAppCli/releases) from GitHub Releases.